-Horrocks Market in Kentwood is known for a lot of things: beautiful flowers, a grocery market that features fresh produce, stylish home décor, and gifts.
+Horrocks Market in Kentwood is known for a lot of things: beautiful flowers, a grocery market with fresh produce, stylish home décor, and gifts.
 Did you know they also have a fantastic wine selection?
 “Our wine department is a must-see,” says Carley Morrison from Horrocks Market.

-The in-store tavern serves wine, craft brews, and cider - all available while you shop.
+The in-store tavern serves wine, craft brews, and cider, all of which you can enjoy while you shop.
 You can stop by the tavern to check out the wine selection before you hit the other aisles or sit down afterward and enjoy a drink at the bar.

-The market also offers complimentary wine samples of its featured wines, as well as a number of wine events, including wine pairings, educational classes, and more.
-Check Horrocks website or Facebook page for details.
+The market also offers complimentary wine samples of its featured wines, as well as a number of wine events, including monthly wine specials, wine pairings, educational classes, and more.
+Check the Horrocks website or Facebook page for details.

 Photo Credit: Martha's Vineyard